finder1793/pwingcurios/README.md

 - YAML (default): stores to `plugins/PwingCurios/data.yml`.
 - SQLite: set `storage.type` to `SQLITE` and configure `storage.sqlite.file`.

+## Stat stacking semantics & additivity
+- MMOItems/MythicLib stats: PwingCurios aggregates supported stats across all equipped Curios and applies the aggregated total to the player via MythicLib using a single source key "PwingCurios".
+On each refresh we first remove the previous modifiers from that source, then re-apply the new totals.
+This means:
+  - Multiple Curios stack additively with each other.
+  - Refreshing does not double-count because we clear the previous source first.
+  - Removing or changing a Curio recomputes totals and reapplies cleanly.
+- Vanilla AttributeModifiers: If MMOItems/Crucible are installed and Curio items carry vanilla AttributeModifiers in their ItemMeta, we mirror those onto the player as transient modifiers.
+We keep each modifier's original operation (e.g., ADD_NUMBER, ADD_SCALAR, MULTIPLY), so their math behaves the same as on the item.
+We track and remove them cleanly when Curios change or on quit.

 ## Elytra Auto-Equip
 - Putting an Elytra into any Curio slot that accepts it auto-equips it to the Armor Chest slot.
 - If the player had a chestplate, its attribute modifiers are mirrored as transient player modifiers so the player keeps stats while flying.